binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 Extract the value of the password field form the output and [decrypt it](../../user-guide/features/identities/gpg#how-to-manage-your-gpg-keys).

-Now, log in the [AWS Console](https://console.aws.amazon.com/) using the `management` account id: `000123456789`, which can be extracted from the `project.yaml` file, your IAM user name: `natasha.romanoff`, and your recently decrypted password.
+Now, log in the [AWS Console](https://console.aws.amazon.com/) using the `management` account id: `000123456789`, which can be extracted from the `project.yaml` or `config/common.tfvars` files, your IAM user name: `natasha.romanoff`, and your recently decrypted password.
 This password should be changed during this procedure.

 Proceed to [enable a virtual MFA device for your user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-iam-user), and [generate programmatic keys for it](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 Make sure to keep these keys in a safe location.